Chapter 21

 10. There were in their family two daughters and also four sons.

-11. The house of our neighbor has had few windows through which man can has been
+11. The house of our neighbor has had few windows through which man can

 able to see.

-12. When he heard the horn, the old man in the classes fell and was announcing
+12. When he heard the horn, the old man in the classes fell and was

 the gratitude to the immortal gods.

-13. Because of the benefit and the common sense of the tyrant, few people hate him.
+13. Because of the benefit and the common sense of the tyrant, few

 14. Veritas sine labore magno non invenietur.